juripero/ryft-server/README.md

 Ryft server also supports complex queries containing several search expressions of different types.
 For example `(RECORD.id CONTAINS "100") AND (RECORD.date CONTAINS DATE(MM/DD/YYYY > 04/15/2015))`.
 This complex query contains two search expression: first one uses text search and the second one uses date search.
-Ryft server will split this query into two separate queries:
+Ryft server will split this expresssion into two separate queries:
 `(RECORD.id CONTAINS "100")` and `(RECORD.date CONTAINS DATE(MM/DD/YYYY > 04/15/2015))`.
 It then calls
 Ryft hardware two times: the results of the first call are used as the input for the second call.